Infant hit by truck in Far North, four injured in Canterbury campervan crash

 Police said two people were understood to be in serious condition and four people in a moderate condition.

-Emergency services are also on the way to reports of a campervan teetering on the edge of a
+Emergency services are also responding to reports a of a campervan teetering on the edge of Picton harbour.

+Its understood the van crashed through a bollard near Wellington Street a short time ago.